How to Lease a Horse (Plus Pros and Cons)

 If you are leasing a horse to use for shows, you would most likely want to lease it for the whole year or lease it for a certain show season.
 All of these things, as well as what the payment plans will be, should be spelled out clearly in the written lease contract.

-Some owners, in the case that you are moving the horse or will be taking it out and about a lot, will want you to pay for the horse to be insured.
-Either medically or for mortality.
-The cost of this depends on the value of the horse you are leasing, so the price can vary greatly.
+If you will be moving the horse to a different facility, or if you will be taking it out and about a lot, the owner may want you to pay for the horse to be insured.
+The insurance might be for medical needs or for mortality.
+The cost of a policy depends on the value of the horse you are leasing, so the price can vary greatly.

 Again, detailing these things in a written contract might seem a little excessive, but it is always best to have it all decided beforehand (especially if you are friends with the owner of the horse you are leasing).
 It would be a shame for you to lose over a friend over a little detail in a horse lease agreement.

 People always ask me why they should lease a horse instead of buying one.
 In my opinion, it is a great way for riders who are considering owning a horse to experience having "their own horse."
 It is a good way to find out if you really have the time to put into a horse without buying one.

 Leasing offers you the opportunity to ride the horse you need now.
 In other words, if you are still learning, you can lease a horse appropriate to your level for as long as you need to, and then move on to another when you are ready.

 If you buy a beginner horse, and then outgrow its abilities, then you will have to decide if you can afford a new horse.
 Or have to decide to sell your first horse to buy another one.
 Which is a tough decision, since we all get attached to our horses.